zesstra/mudstandards/intermud/doc/intermud-v25.rst

     is special in that it is the request name used for all replies made to by mud B to an initial request made by a mud A. It is mud A's responsibility to keep track of the original request type so that the reply can be handled appropriately.
 SND
-    (SENDER) The name of the person or object which sent the request or to whom replies should be directed.
+    The name of the person or object which sent the request or to whom replies should be directed.
 This is essential if a reply is expected.
+RCPNT
+    The body of this field should contain the recipient the message is to be sent to if applicable.
 DATA
     This field should contain the main body of any packet.
 It is the only field that can contain special delimiting characters without error.

-The following headers are used internally by the inetd and should not be used by external objects:

-HST
-    (HOST) The IP address of the host from which a request was received.
-    This is set by the receiving mud and is not contained in outgoing packets.
-ID
-    The packet id.
-This field is simply an integer which is set by the sending inetd.
-The number is incremented each time a packet is sent (zero is never used).
-This field is only needed if a reply is expected.
-REPLY packets _must_ include the original request id.
-This is _not_ done by the inetd.
-NAME
-    The name of the local mud.
-Used for security checking and to update host list information.
-PKT
-    (PACKET) A special header reserved for packets which have been fragmented.
-UDP
-    The UDP port the local mud is receiving on.
-Used for security checking and updating host list information.
 SYS
     (SYSTEM) Contains special system flags.
 The only system flag used at present is TIME_OUT.
 This is included in packets returned due